This page provides links to sources of information and advice on coronavirus (COVID-19).

 Support and guidance for businesses

-The government has set out a package of measures to support businesses including a Coronavirus Job Retention Scheme (CJRS) and a restructuring regime for HEIs facing financial difficulties as a result of coronavirus (Covid-19).
-The CJRS guidance includes a worked example of how to calculate flexible furlough and a step by step guide to the CJRS for employers.
-Also see government guidance on the flexible furlough scheme published on 1 July 2020.
-The CJRS has been extended until 30 April 2021.
-Details of the Scheme are set out in a Treasury Factsheet.
-The legal framework for the CJRS is set out in the Treasury Direction published on 12 November 2020 which supersedes previous versions published on I October, 25 June, 22 May and 5 April.
+The government package of measures to support businesses during the pandemic included a Coronavirus Job Retention Scheme (CJRS) and a restructuring regime for HEIs facing financial difficulties as a result of the pandemic.
+The CJRS guidance includes information for employers on how to claim under the Scheme and a worked example of how to calculate flexible furlough.
+The CJRS closed on 30 September 2021 and claims under the Scheme for September had to be submitted by14 October 2021 and amendments by 28 October 2021.
+The legal framework for the CJRS is set out in the Treasury Direction published on 15 April 2021 which supersedes previous versions.